SSWConsulting/SSW.Rules.Content/rules/video-editing-terms/rule.md

 **Video: Primary Footage - Talking head - [0:38 - 3:05](https://youtu.be/mQyzt4CV_Jw?t=38)**

-Feedback example: "At 2:22, can we stay on primary footage of Adam until he finishes his comment?"
+Feedback example: "At 2:22, can we stay on the primary footage of Adam until he finishes his comment, before we cut to b-roll?"

 ### 2. Overlay